dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

   <img src="./images/1060-11-01-p02-a.png" alt="1060-11-01-p02-a.png" width="50%" height="50%">
 </p>

-: warning: Note the use of parentheses in the syntax.
+> :warning: Note the use of parentheses in the syntax.

 #### The NOT IN Operator